pulasthipeiris/McGill-FSAE/README.md

 # McGill FSAE
-Some of the Electronics/PCBs I put together for the McGill FSAE Electric team.
+Some of the electronics I put together for the McGill FSAE Electric team.

 # PCB Design Series
 Currently building out and teaching a PCB Design course purposed for effective knowledge transfer.